hustf/LuxorLayout/README.md

 ### Margin and ink extents
 <img src="resources/margin.svg" alt = "margin" style="display: inline-block; margin: 0 auto; max-width: 640px">

 This package also helps keep track of ink extents (the rectangle in model space in which you have drawn).
+From the get-go

 It will scale ink extents to fit within paper space margins.
 This would otherwise be a rather tedious task, especially when rotated coordinate systems are involved.

 ### It can count, too